 What is Coban Salatasi?

-This healthy and refreshing salad is possibly the most popular side salad among all the Turkish salads and you will find it everywhere when you travel around the country.
-It is usually served alongside grilled meat, kebabs, or seafood dishes.
+This refreshing and healthy salad is arguably the most consumed side salad among all Turkish salads, and you'll encounter it everywhere as you travel across the country.
+It is usually served alongside grilled meat, kebabs, seafood dishes, or summer stews such as Etli Taze Fasulye - Fresh Green Bean Stew with Meat.

 Why This Recipe Works?